bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-get.md

-# Get Open Line by Id imopenlines.config.get
+# Get open line by Id imopenlines.config.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}